MarisaNicoleSloan/career-portfolio/breadcrumb-trail/README.md

 *Extending Existing Breadcrumb Functionality*

 The original breadcrumbs were configured to work across certain page templates.
-Extending the new dynamic breadcrumb functionality without causing regressions for the old templates was a significant challenge.
-We needed to ensure that the existing system continued to function as expected while introducing new features.
+Extending the new dynamic breadcrumb functionality without causing regressions for the old templates was crucial.

 <b>Technologies Used</b>